karl-hajjar/RL-solitaire/README.md

 tensorboard --logdir .
 ```

 and then go to http://localhost:6006/ in your browser.
-If you are using the Neptune logger, logs will automatically appear in your Neptune project browser.
+If you are using the Neptune logger, logs will automatically appear in your Neptune project browser: go to [https://app.neptune.ai/o](https://app.neptune.ai/o) and go to your project name to check your latest run.

 At the end of training, if you wish to see a demo of the agent completing the game, run the following command :